MNJMARIA/MNJMARIA/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Mariia Stepanova — a Software Engineering graduate (Junior Bachelor) and aspiring Java developer.
+I'm Mariia Stepanova — a Software Engineering student (Bachelor) and aspiring Java developer.
 I enjoy building apps that solve real problems, learning fast, and exploring tech possibilities like AI, VR/AR, and mobile development.

 ### 💻 What I do